Balances bikes are perfect for kids to learn the basics of balance that’s needed for biking on two wheels.

 We also love the padded saddle, and other balance bike reviews praise it as well.
 Overall, the Croco Balance Bike is quite long (33.5 in), which means it is more stable on uneven terrain.
 All of this makes it the best balance bike for toddlers according to many.

-When buying a balance bike for a toddler, the tire sizes and weight are the most important aspects to consider.
+If you’re thinking about how to choose the best kids’ bike, tire sizes and weight are the most important aspects to consider.

 Balance bikes are usually available with 12″ tires.
 Sometimes, they also come with 14″ or 16″ tires.
 The 12″ wheels are most popular and are generally seen on baby balance bikes, which are suitable for up to 3 – 4-year-old kids.